-Sometimes these comorbid conditions arise independently of ADD.
+Sometimes these comorbid conditions arise independently of ADHD.
 Yet they can also be the result of the chronic stress and discouragement that come from living with ADHD.
-In women with ADHD, sad, anxious feelings — as well as ADD symptoms — tend to increase during the pre-menstrual phase.
+In women with ADHD, sad, anxious feelings — as well as ADHD symptoms — tend to increase during the pre-menstrual phase.
 Symptoms also tend to flare up in the years leading up to and during menopause.

-What's the best way for adults with ADD to overcome anxiety or depression?
+What's the best way for adults with ADHD to overcome anxiety or depression?

 In addition to medication, certain changes in your lifestyle can go a long way toward alleviating anxiety and depression.